Nassau, The Bahamas: Cable Beach

 Cable Beach is recognized as the hotel district of Nassau.
 Five hotels—two of which are all-inclusive—are located on this strip.
-The area is also known for its dining, with most of the area's restaurants located in the hotels or across the street.
-There is a bit of shopping, most of it located in the Wyndham and at Baha Mar.
+The area is also known for its dining, with most of the area's restaurants in the hotels or across the street.
+There is a bit of shopping, most of it in the Wyndham and at Baha Mar.
 In 2017, the development of Baha Mar, a luxury resort and casino, brought more than 2,000 hotel rooms and the largest gaming and convention facility in the Caribbean to this section of New Providence Island.

 Demographics

 Nassau had a population of 128,420 females and 117,909 males and was home to 70,222 households with an average family size of 3.5 according to the 2010 census.
-Nassau's large population in relation to the remainder of the Bahamas is the result of waves of immigration from the Family Islands to the capital.
+Nassau's large population in relation to the remainder of The Bahamas is the result of waves of immigration from the Family Islands to the capital.
 Consequently, this has led to the decline in the population of the lesser developed islands and the rapid growth of Nassau.